joukos/PaperTTY/README.md

 This is an experimental command-line driven Python module to render the contents of a Linux virtual terminal (`/dev/tty[1-63]`) **or standard input** onto a [Waveshare](https://www.waveshare.com/) e-Paper display.
 See [list of supported displays](drivers/README.md).

-*Note: Testing has been minimal and I probably forgot something, so 'caveat utilitor'.*
+*Note: Testing has been minimal and I probably forgot something, so 'caveat utilitor'.
+I am also not affiliated with Waveshare in any way.*

-*Note: I am also not affiliated with Waveshare in any way.*
+*Note: relevant changes listed in the [changelog](CHANGELOG.md).*

 #### Some features